SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Abstract

 \section{Abstract}

-Large multimodal models (LMMs) have recently shown great progress in text-rich image understanding, yet they still struggle with complex, multi-page visually-rich documents.
-Traditional methods using document parsers for retrieval-augmented generation suffer from performance and efficiency limitations, while directly presenting all pages to LMMs leads to inefficiencies, especially with lengthy ones.
-In this work, we present a novel framework named \textbf{Lo}RA-\textbf{C}ontextualizing \textbf{A}daptation of \textbf{L}arge multimodal models (LoCAL\footnote{The source code is available at: \href{https://github.com/puar-playground/LoCAL}{ https://github.com/puar-playground/LoCAL}}), which can broaden horizons of \textit{any} LMM to support long-document understanding.
-We demonstrate that LMMs themselves can be an effective multimodal retriever to fetch relevant pages and then answer user questions based on these pages.
-LoCAL is implemented with two specific LMM adapters, one for evidence page retrieval and the other for question answering.
-Empirical results show state-of-the-art performance on public benchmarks, demonstrating the effectiveness of LoCAL.
+Multimodal large language models (MLLMs) have recently shown great progress in text-rich image understanding, yet they still struggle with complex, multi-page visually-rich documents.
+Traditional methods using document parsers for retrieval-augmented generation suffer from performance and efficiency limitations, while directly presenting all pages to MLLMs leads to inefficiencies, especially with lengthy ones.
+In this work, we present a novel framework named \textbf{S}elf-\textbf{V}isual \textbf{R}etrieval-\textbf{A}ugmented \textbf{G}eneration (SV-RAG ), which can broaden horizons of \textit{any} MLLM to support long-document understanding.
+We demonstrate that \textbf{MLLMs themselves can be an effective multimodal retriever} to fetch relevant pages and then answer user questions based on these pages.
+SV-RAG is implemented with two specific MLLM adapters, one for evidence page retrieval and the other for question answering.
+Empirical results show state-of-the-art performance on public benchmarks, demonstrating the effectiveness of SV-RAG.